You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 Here are two sanity checks we recommend making before settling on specific numbers you’re going to ask for.

-First, it’s unlikely that you’ll manage to get to the very top end of the range for all components.
+- Don’t expect to get to the very top end of the range for all components

 Broadly speaking, there are two extremes.
 If your aim is to maximize total compensation and you’re comfortable with the risks associated, then you could focus on maximizing your GSUs.
+If your priority is more certainty, then focus more on base salary and the sign-on bonus.

 2.2 Ask questions to your recruiter to highlight weaknesses in the offer

 Another way you can uncover strong negotiation arguments is by asking questions to your recruiter.
-The objective of this fact-finding exercise is to highlight differences between Google’s compensation and other companies (including your current employer).
+The objective of this fact-finding exercise is to highlight differences between Google’s compensation and that of other companies (including your current employer).

 Here are five example questions you could ask your recruiter.
 You should adjust this list based on the strengths of the compensation package of your current employer and other companies you are in the process with.